Rahmati1989/Genspark_Projects/README.md

 Pyarmid Projects:
-This is my work for Genspark project
+This is my work for Genspark projects